Screened Chemistry for Commodity Chemicals

 - Scivera will respond via email notification with a quote/invoice and Chemical Sample Group Transmittal document within your SC for CC Platform account.

-- Review the Scivera SC for CC Sample Transmittal document, which includes information for preparing and shipping chemical samples to the NimkarTek Laboratory.
+- Review the Scivera SC for CC Sample Transmittal document, which includes the UON# for the Sample Group and information for preparing and shipping chemical samples to the NimkarTek Laboratory.

 - Prepare a sample of each commodity chemical as per instructions provided in the SC for CC Sampling Guidelines.